CoinCircle/radian/apps/docs/blog/2025-11-11-radian-dao-vision.md

 This transition isn't about stepping back—it's about stepping up.
 The protocol's future will be shaped by those who use it, build on it, and believe in its mission.
 The most innovative ideas often come from unexpected places, and by empowering the community, we unlock exponentially more potential than any single team ever could.

 The transition is already underway.
-The DAO structure is live, governance mechanisms are being tested, and the community is actively participating in shaping Radian's roadmap.
+The DAO structure is live, governance mechanisms are being tested, and the community is getting ready to start actively participating in shaping Radian's roadmap.

 ## The Road Ahead